CoreumFoundation/coreum/x/deterministicgas/spec/README.md

 - `FreeBytes`: 2048

-As an example if the transaction has 1 signature on it and is below 2048 bytes, the user will not pay any thing extra, and if one of those values exceed those limits, the user will pay for the extra resources.
+As an example if the transaction has 1 signature on it and is below 2048 bytes, the user will not pay anything extra, and if one of those values exceed those limits, the user will pay for the extra resources.

 #### Full example
-lets say we have a transaction with 2 messages of type asset.MintNonFungibleToken inside, also there are 2 signatures and the tx size is 2050 bytes, total will be:
+Let's say we have a transaction with 2 messages of type asset.MintNonFungibleToken inside, also there are 2 signatures and the tx size is 2050 bytes, total will be: